le-chartreux/pyprocgen/README.md

 ## HOW TO USE IT ?

+1. Download the code
-1. Run procedural_generation_2D.py with Python3
+2. Run pyprocgen.py with Python3
-2. Enter the width then the height of the map you want, in pixels
+3. Enter the width then the height of the map you want, in pixels
-3. Choose the mode you want to use
+4. Choose the mode you want to use and change options (optional)
-4. Wait during processing
+5. Wait during processing
-5. Open Generated_map.ppm with your image manager (if it doesn't work then use your Office editor to open it)
+6. Open generated_map.ppm with your image manager, that will be create on the current folder (if it doesn't open then use your Office editor to open it)
-6. Enjoy :)
+7. Enjoy :)

 ## LANGUAGE: